The ultimate Cancun Travel Guide: All You Need to Know to Plan Your Trip

 Getting from Cancun to Anywhere

-As I mentioned before Cancun is a huge city with the Hotel Zone separated from downtown by the Nichupte’ lagoon.
-With the exception of a nice sidewalk along the hotel zone, the city is not walkable at all and you need transportation to move around.
+As I mentioned before, Cancun is a massive city with the Hotel Zone separated from downtown by the Nichupte lagoon.
+With the exception of a nice sidewalk along the hotel zone, the city is not walkable at all, and you need transportation to move around.
 So let’s see what is the best way.

 ✔️ Renting a Car – again, the best way to move around in Cancun and to reach the best attractions and nearby cities such as Tulum, Playa del Carmen, Valladolid, and more, having your own car is the best option.
 DiscoverCars is the platform I recommend where to look for the cheapest car rentals.